I Write About The Top Franchises To Own Just About Every Year

 Revealed: These Are The Top 467 Franchises For 2020 (But not really)

-Bluntly, I’ve found that most “top franchise” lists are nothingburgers.
+Bluntly, I’ve found that most “best franchise” lists are pretty much nothingburgers.

 On that positive note, here are 5 reasons why almost* every top franchise list is totally useless, and a huge waste of your time.